Eviction resistance

-Eviction resistance is a tactic used by tenants, often through tenants unions, in order to prevent a eviction from being successful.
-It involves moving furniture that has already been removed from a apartment or home back into the building where the eviction is taking place, and then calling for neighbors, tenants or tenant organizers to actively resist further attempts at eviction by police or marshals.
+In the US, this strategy was popularized in the 1930s during the Great Depression, in part by the Communist Party led Unemployed Councils.
+These organized groups would move furniture that had already been removed from an apartment or home back into the building where the eviction was taking place, and then call for neighbors, tenants or tenant organizers to actively resist further attempts at eviction by police or marshals.